ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks

-Prior work on secure model inference can be classified into two types: trusted execution environment (TEE) based approaches and cryptography based approaches.
+Prior work on secure model inference can be classified into two types: cryptography based approaches~\cite{tfencrypted} and trusted execution environment (TEE) based approaches~\cite{darknetz,tramer2018slalom}.
 Both of these techniques face unique challenges for on-device model inference.
-First, the TEE on mobile devices is designed for small critical tasks, such as key management, while model inference is a resource demanding task.
-Hence, supporting model inference on the limited resources (such as secure memory) of a TEE is challenging.
-Moreover, simply moving the model inference task inside the TEE would significantly increase the TCB size of the TEE.
+Prior cryptography based approaches use either homomorphic encryption (HE)~\cite{tfencrypted,gilad2016cryptonets} or multi-party computation (MPC)~\cite{juvekar2018gazelle,riazi2018chameleon}.
+However, HE based techniques are orders of magnitude slower than the state-of-the-art (non secure) model inference.
+MPC based approaches involve multiple participants requiring network connectivity which is not suitable for real-time tasks or offline usage.
+In light of the above challenges, popular mobile platforms, such as Android 7, have made it mandatory to support hardware-backed (TEE) keystore~\cite{android7-cts}.
+However, prior TEE-based approaches suffer from a lot of drawbacks.
+First, the TEE on mobile devices is designed for small critical tasks~\cite{ji2019microtee}, such as key management, while model inference is a resource demanding task~\cite{juvekar2018gazelle}.
+Hence, supporting model inference on the limited resources, such as secure memory, of a TEE is challenging.
+Moreover, simply moving the model inference task inside the TEE would significantly increase the TCB size of the TEE (see Sec. \ref{sec:discussion}).
 An additional problem is the loss of access to hardware accelerators.
-For cryptography based approaches, prior work uses either homomorphic encryption (HE) or multi-party computation (MPC)\cite{tfencrypted,gilad2016cryptonets,juvekar2018gazelle,riazi2018chameleon}.
-However, HE based techniques are orders of magnitude slower than the state-of-the-art (non secure) model inference.
-MPC based approaches involve multiple participants requiring network connectivity which is not suitable for real-time tasks or off-line usage.

-To this end, we design a novel secure model inference system, ShadowNet.
-The key idea of ShadowNet is based on the observation that the linear layers of CNNs usually take up \~90\% of the computational resources of the whole network \cite{tramer2018slalom}.
+To this end, we design a novel secure model inference system for convolutional neural networks (CNNs), ShadowNet.
+The key idea of ShadowNet is based on the observation that the linear layers of CNNs usually take up $\sim 90\%$ of the computational resources of the whole network.
+This is in line with previous research, such as Slalom~\cite{tramer2018slalom}.
 ShadowNet offers a novel scheme that allows the heavy linear layers of the model to be securely outsourced to the untrusted world (including GPU) for acceleration without leaking the model weights.
-ShadowNet achieves it by transforming the weights of the linear layers before outsourcing them to the untrusted world, and restoring the results inside the TEE.
-The nonlinear layers are also kept secure inside the TEE.
+ShadowNet achieves it by transforming the weights of the linear layers before outsourcing them to the untrusted world and restoring the results inside the TEE.
+The non-linear layers are also kept secure inside the TEE.